This piece was written at the beginning of 2017. Are we seeing much change with the current administration?

-Over the past eight years, the U.S. government squandered much of its credibility and standing in the world which provides it the capability to lead the advancement of worthy causes including democracy and universal rights.
+Over the past nine years, the U.S. government squandered much of its credibility and standing in the world which provides it the capability to lead the advancement of worthy causes including democracy and universal rights.
 The Obama administration’s abdication of preponderance and indecisive leadership are driving factors contributing to the instability in the Middle East.

 What matters more than how we perceive ourselves, is how others perceive us; not only in our rhetoric, but in our actions.